sanity-io/hydrogen-sanity-demo/README.md

 Ensuring that product data (including inventory / availability) is fetched at run-time plays into Hydrogen's SSR-first philosophy.

 It's possible that you have differing opinions on how content best be modelled to fit your particular needs – this is normal and encouraged!
-Fortunately, Sanity was built for this flexibility in mind, and we've written [a guide on structured content patterns of ecommerce](https://www.sanity.io/guides/structured-content-patterns-for-e-commerce) which may help inform how tackle this challenge.
+Fortunately, Sanity was built for this flexibility in mind, and we've written [a guide on structured content patterns of ecommerce][sanity-structured-content-patterns] which may help inform how tackle this challenge.

 # Features

-This is a customised Hydrogen starter which adopts many of their [framework conventions and third party libraries](https://shopify.dev/api/hydrogen/framework).
+This is a customised Hydrogen starter which adopts many of their [framework conventions and third party libraries][hydrogen-framework].
 If you've used the Hydrogen framework before, then you'll feel fairly at home with this starter.

 Beyond Hydrogen-specific features, this starter includes: